 Both the Nitto Ridge Grappler and BF Goodrich KO2 impress with their 3-ply sidewalls, offering excellent protection against side impacts.
 When it comes to durability, premium tire brands generally excel, although it’s essential to consider factors such as vehicle weight and usage (loaded or unloaded).

-While both tires boast strong and durable sidewalls, the BF Goodrich KO2 gains the upper hand when it comes to cut and chipping resistance.
+While both tires have strong and durable sidewalls, the BF Goodrich KO2 has the advantage when it comes to cut and chip resistance.

 For further information on the best tires in this category, feel free to check out this resource: https://tireterrain.com/best-3-4-ton-truck-tires/